 Resurrection Rolls Story

 For the resurrection rolls lesson learning, you’ll want to tell the Easter story while making the recipe.
+I’ve included the resurrection bread recipe story within the recipe on the free printable recipe card below.

 The marshmallow crescent roll Easter story: